dangrie158/email-categorization-thesis/source/13_chapter_5.md

 ## Classification using Summation of Word Vectors

 The document vectors built by summing all word vectors of the document presented in [chapter @sec:clustersum] worked particularly good for the clustering of articles.
 Using this technique, it is trivial to generate document vectors for previously unseen documents using only a single word2vec model.
 To build a classifier using these vectors, any classification algorithm can be used that works by finding spatial borders between the classes.
-For this experiment, a SVC was used, since an SVM classifier had the best performance on the TF-IDF vectors.
+For this experiment, a SVC was used, since an SVM classifier had the best performance on the TF-IDF vectors (see [chapter @sec:classifier-result]).
 However, a random forest classifier was also evaluated on these document vectors which showed a slightly worse performance, comparable to the difference between the SVM and random forest classifier for the TF-IDF vectors.

 ### Practical Implementation

 The classifier was built using the multiclass SVC implementation from SciPy[^scipy-svc].
 To transform the documents into vectors, a python class was written implementing a ```transform``` function to make the vectorizer chainable into a scipy ```Pipeline``` with the SVC being the penultimate step.
 The transform function implements the vectorization with the words IDF as a significance weight (@sumword2doc).

-The vectorization process requires only a single word2vec model.
+The vectorization process requires only a single word2vec model for projecting the words into the embedding space.
 Therefore the memory consumption of the classifier is mainly dependent on the size of this model.

 [^scipy-svc]: http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html